 ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group.
-Help to improve it on Github.
+Help to improve it on GitHub.

 Both GCC and Clang recognize the __attribute__